 This course involves the regular participation and contribution of numerous community partners (including local, national, and international arts organisations), leading mental health professionals, and applied theatre scholars and practitioners, representative of both of the MSc's core fields.
 Combining critical mental health sciences and research methods with a rigorous study of the history, theory, and practice of performance with and about mental illness, the MSc includes modules both separately and jointly taught across its two core fields, in order to ensure students receive rigorous training in best practices in each field, as well as plenty of opportunity to think, work, read, write, and make performance that reaches across both fields.

 Careers and progression

-Directed at a combination of education professionals, artists, scholars, mental health practitioners, and graduates in psychology and social sciences, the MSc offers students the opportunity to learn from both arts and mental health science perspectives about how theatre and performance can be used both to promote mental health and wellbeing, and to explore and interrogate issues in the field of mental health.
-Some students may already hold qualifications in art or drama therapy, may be practicing artists, or may work elsewhere in mental health; for them, the course offersan opportunity to reinvigorate their work, expand their knowledge base, and meet a variety of other professionals working in related fields.
+The MSc is directed at education professionals, artists, scholars, mental health practitioners, and graduates in psychology and social sciences who are looking to learn from both arts and mental health science perspectives about how theatre and performance can be used both to promote mental health and wellbeing, and to explore and interrogate issues in the field of mental health.
+Some students may already hold qualifications in art or drama therapy, may be practicing artists, or may work elsewhere in mental health; for them, the course offers an opportunity to reinvigorate their work, expand their knowledge base, and meet a variety of other professionals working in related fields.